 You may be eligible for a contribution towards the cost of your Will through the Cancer Research UK FreeWill scheme, which we take part in.

 If you are considering making a Will, please visit Planning Your Will which offers some guidance to assist you

 set up Purdys Solicitors in 2003.
 She is sole principal Solicitor and Director of the firm.
-Karen graduated in Law from Trinity College, Cambridge and then studied at the College of Law in Guildford.
+Karen graduated in Law from Trinity College, Cambridge and then studied at the College of Law in Guildford and qualified as a solicitor in 1999.
 She has practical and academic experience of Wills, Inheritance Tax and Trust Law, having been a co-author of legal texts and is also a Member of STEP, the Society of Trust and Estate Practitioners

 Also, Karen is a Committee Member and former Chairman of the Solicitor Sole Practitioners Group (SPG)